ijeomaodinko/blog-app/README.md

 # Blog App 🌍

-This project - Blog app is built using ruby on rails.
+This project - Blog App is built using ruby on rails.
 The Blog app is a classic example of a blog website.
 The project is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With 🛠

+- Major languages: Ruby
-- Ruby on Rails
+- Frameworks: Ruby on Rails
+- Technologies used: Rubocop, gem, Postgresql
+- Code Editor: Visual Studio
+- Testing: Rspec

 ## Live Demo (if available)